beshu-tech/readonlyrest-docs/details/impersonation.md

 **⚠️ IMPORTANT:** If one or more of the external services are not mocked, ROR might inform Kibana that the impersonation is not supported.
 It's better to always define all mocks, to avoid the "Impersonation not supported" Elasticsearch response.

-How to define mocks in Kibana is described [here](../examples/impersonation/external-services-mocks-ui.md).
+ROR Kibana plugin obviously helps admins to define mocks in the easy way.
+The [detailed instruction](../examples/impersonation/external-services-mocks-ui.md) describes how to do that.

 #### Impersonating a chosen user